sammyd/iOS8-day-by-day-book/manuscript/20-photos-framework.md

 Providing access to the images in the system photo gallery is a fairly standard requirement for many apps - from social, through to photo editing. iOS has provided this ability through many releases, but it has never been particularly easy.
-In iOS8, a new __PhotoKit__ framework has been introduced, which provides complete access to the user's photo gallery - from the models which make up the library data structure, through to the automatic retrieval of images from within iCloud.
+In iOS 8, a new __PhotoKit__ framework has been introduced, which provides complete access to the user's photo gallery - from the models which make up the library data structure, through to the automatic retrieval of images from within iCloud.